bit-bots/bitbots_main/.github/pull_request_template.md

 - [ ] Run `colcon build`
 - [ ] Write documentation
-- [ ] Create issues for future work
 - [ ] Test on your machine
 - [ ] Test on the robot
+- [ ] Create issues for future work
+- [ ] Triaged this PR and labeled it